syrkis/virian.org/src/posts/miiii.typ

   ],
 )<nats>

 More generally, modular arithmetic on primes is a particularly useful task for MI as it ensures uniformity among the output classes, allows for comparison with other MI work @nanda2023, and, from a number-theoretic point of view, primes contain mysteries ranging from the trivially solved—are there an infinite number of primes?—to the deceptively difficult—can all even numbers larger than 4 be described as the sum of two primes?
 The latter, known as Goldbach's Conjecture, remains unsolved after centuries.
 The choice of using every prime less than the square root of the largest number of the dataset also serves the following purpose: to test if a given natural number is prime, it suffices to test that it is not a multiple of any prime less than its square root—the set of tasks trained for here, can thus be viewed in conjunction as a single prime detection task (primes are the only samples whose target vector contains no zeros, since it is not a multiple of any of the factors $q$).
-There are about $n/ln(n)$ primes less than $n$.
+There are about $n / ln(n)$ primes less than $n$.
 // To test if a given number $n$ is prime, it is sufficient to test if it is divisible by any prime less than $sqrt(n)$ (Sieve of Eratosthenes), of which there are about $sqrt(n)/ln(sqrt(n))$.
 // PASED IN MIGHT NEED WORK WITH FLOW